 Those were interesting to read about – now let’s get to some more familiar fermented friends!
 I LOVE Milk Kefir.
 Its smooth and creamy and filling – a perfect snack.
 Though often referred to as drinkable yogurt, kefir is so much more.

-As I found out in the Top 5 Fermented Foods, many of the commercially available foods we assume would be fermented are not, or have been heat treated to eliminate mostof the good bacteria.
-Not
+As I found out in the Top 5 Fermented Foods, many of the commercially available foods we assume would be fermented are not, or have been heat treated to eliminate most of the good bacteria.

-Since milk gets a bad name these days, or because vegans would obviously have a problem with the lacto version, a popular alternative has sprung up utilizing young coconut water instead.
+Since milk gets a bad name these days, or if you happen to be vegan, water kefir is another option.
+A popular alternative has sprung up utilizing young coconut water instead of sugar.
 Again, a short fermentation cycle means low alcohol levels for those concerned.
-The beverage is lip smackingly delicious.
-Check Cultured Food Life again for the recipe (same page).
+The beverage is lip smacking delicious.

 2. Ginger Beer